timlindeberg/tlang/documentation/12_OperatorOverloading.md

 will be possible to customize the behaviour of the assignment operators.

 Overloading the increment and decrement operators will overload both the pre- and post operators.
-The operator can modify the object and should typically return a reference to the object modified, but can return anything.
+The operator can modify the object and should typically return the object being modified, but can return anything.